 - Rule number two, don’t forget rule number one.

 He says to be fearful when others are greedy and when others are fearful.
 Successful investing takes time, discipline, and patience.
 No matter how great talent or effort, some things will take time.
 You can’t produce a baby in one month by getting nine women pregnant.
 If you aren’t willing to own a stock for ten years, don’t even think about owning it for ten minutes.

 6. Index funds

 There are the recommended investments in this book.
 Index funds are in the stock market.
 S&P 500 is an example of one where it’s got to own.
-You get to own a little of a lot, so you can own a little bit of five hundred stocks.
-What that does is you diversify in the stock market instead of owning Facebook.
+You get to own a little of a lot so you can own a few of five hundred stocks.
+What that does is diversify in the stock market instead of owning Facebook.
 If you’re dependent, all your eggs are in that basket.

 - Diversify your investment and savings/funds.